reemo19/Sorting_algorithm/README.md

 Press the "equals" button show sorting number on lcd.

-Press the "clear" button to clear the lcd and show sorting number on 7SEG.
+Press the "clear" button to clear the lcd and show sorting number on 7SEG for a seconed.